FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Forecasting Use Cases in the Energy Sector

-We can further link each energy system stakeholder to typical data categories of interest, which we show in Table \ref{tab:stakeholder_forecasts}.
-The tasks we consider focus on short-term forecasting applications, which are particularly relevant to operational planning and often subject to challenges such as non-stationarity, making them a promising application domain for TSFMs in the near future.
+Table~\ref{tab:stakeholder_forecasts} further links each energy system stakeholder to its typical data categories of interest.
+The tasks we consider focus on short-term forecasting applications, which are particularly relevant to operational planning and often face challenges such as non-stationarity, making potentially well-generalizing TSFMs a promising approach.

 \begin{scriptsize}

 \end{scriptsize}